-60 Days To Change Your Life – Tanya Sweeney Q & A
+60 Days To Save Your Life – Tanya Sweeney Q & A

 After the spate of recent reports surrounding the increase in obesity and weight-related illness throughout Ireland, The elbowroom has decided to do something to help.

 Throughout the coming year, The elbowroom will be working with certain individuals who need our help through a project called ’60 Days To Save Your Life’.

 Our first candidate is Tanya Sweeney.
 Tanya was working as a journalist at the age of 11 for her local newspaper (reporting on Dublin Zoo, the Coca-Cola factory and ‘backstage’ at McDonald’s, where the freebies left her in no doubt of her vocation), so it stands to reason that now she has reached her 40s and is still a journalist, she is plain knackered.
 After a brief interlude in the music industry, Tanya started working for Hot Press magazine in the nearly Noughties and now writes for the Irish Times, Irish Independent and Irish Daily Mail.
 She also runs Ladyshambles, a regular salon-style event in Dublin.